 Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

-- 1. Support services are available to learners enrolled in all programmes of study/course(s) at Otago Polytechnic Limited, and subject to all enrolment terms and conditions such as payment of standard fees and levies (refer to Learner Health and Counselling clauses 5-9 below).
+- 1. Support services are available to learners enrolled in all programmes of study/course(s) at Otago Polytechnic Business Division, and subject to all enrolment terms and conditions such as payment of standard fees and levies (refer to Student Health and Counselling clauses 5-9 below).

 - 2. Colleges will advise learners of the range of support services available at orientation.
 Additional information can be found online at https://www.op.ac.nz/students/support/